Harry Rountree

-Harry Rountree (26 January 1878 – 26 September 1950) was a prolific illustrator working in England around the turn of the 20th century.
+Harry Rountree (26 January 1878 – 26 September 1950) was a New Zealand-British illustrator and painter.
+He worked in England around the turn of the 20th century.
 Born in Auckland, New Zealand, he moved to London in 1901, when he was 23 years old.

 Life

 Harry Rountree was born in 1878 to Irish banker, Stephen Gilbert Rountree and Julia Bartley, the niece of New Zealand architect Edward Bartley.

 Rountree was educated at Auckland's Queen's College, and began working at Wilson and Horton Printers in the city, designing show-cards, advertisements, and product labels.
 He progressed to become special artist for the Auckland Weekly News, published by Wilson and Horton, with his earliest signed drawings, quite serious in tone and subject matter, appearing in 1899.
 New Zealand formed part of the readership of the London periodical press at this time and Rountree developed the ambition to join the ranks of its most prominent illustrators.
 As he later stated in an interview with A B Cooper for The Boy's Own Paper:

 The first stage to realizing his ambition came with his departure from his employer at the beginning of March 1901:

 He travelled to England on the Orient Line steamship RMS Omrah, taking with him a portfolio of his work to impress British art editors.
 Going via the Suez Canal, he left Sydney on 10 April 1901 with members of the New Zealand bowling team.
 His sketches of one of their number, J V Dingle, completed on arrival in London, were sent home for publication by his former employer.

 Rather than travel by ship the whole way, Rountree added a Continental flavour to the close of his journey, as was described for the New Zealand Herald by "Our own correspondent.
 London, June 8":

 At that time the market for magazine illustration was flourishing: